Any3DAvatar: Fast and High-Quality Full-Head 3D Avatar Reconstruction from Single Portrait Image: Introduction

-To address these limitations, we propose \textbf{Any3DAvatar}, a unified framework for fast and high-quality full 3D head reconstruction from a single portrait, with three coordinated contributions. \textbf{(1) AnyHead Dataset.} To mitigate dataset bias (limited diversity, sparse viewpoints, and weak accessory coverage), we construct \textbf{AnyHead} with a large diverse identity pool, dense and controllable multi-view supervision, and an accessory-rich subset, so that training directly covers hard cases such as large pose changes, side/back regions, and wearable items. \textbf{(2) One-Step Denoising Network.} To remove the latency of head fitting and optimization-heavy inference, we argue that human heads exhibit strong structural regularity, making single-image-to-3D head reconstruction a strong-prior task with a highly constrained solution space.
-Based on this observation, we design a DiT~\cite{DiT}-based single-stage one-step denoising network that starts from a Plücker-aware structured Gaussian initialization and directly performs one-step conditional denoising without iterative test-time optimization.
-Our ablation results show that, in this setting, one-step denoising remains comparable to multi-step denoising in quality while substantially improving inference efficiency.
-By directly predicting full-head 3D outputs, the model also alleviates mesh-prior limitations and better reconstructs challenging regions such as teeth, accessories, and complex hair. \textbf{(3) Auxiliary View-Conditioned Appearance Supervision.} To address novel-view detail degradation, we introduce auxiliary view-conditioned appearance supervision with a VAE decoder~\cite{vae} alongside Gaussian reconstruction, improving appearance detail recovery while preserving faithful 3D geometry under an \emph{auxiliary-supervision training, zero-cost inference} setting.
+To address these limitations, we propose \textbf{Any3DAvatar}, a unified framework for fast and high-quality full 3D head reconstruction from a single portrait, with three coordinated contributions. \textbf{(1) AnyHead Dataset.} To mitigate dataset bias (limited diversity, sparse viewpoints, and weak accessory coverage), we construct AnyHead with a large diverse identity pool, dense and controllable multi-view supervision, and an accessory-rich subset, so that training directly covers hard cases such as large pose changes, side/back regions, and wearable items. \textbf{(2) Few-Step Denoising Network.} Leveraging the strong structural prior of human heads, we design a DiT~\cite{DiT}-based single-stage few-step denoising network that starts from a Plücker-conditioned multi-view noise-token initialization and reconstructs full-head 3D outputs without per-subject optimization.
+Our ablations show that approximately five denoising steps yield the best reconstruction quality, whereas one-step inference achieves a runtime of only 0.64 seconds with a minor quality drop, enabling a flexible trade-off between quality and efficiency. \textbf{(3) Auxiliary View-Conditioned Appearance Supervision.} To address novel-view detail degradation, we introduce auxiliary view-conditioned appearance supervision with a VAE decoder~\cite{vae} alongside Gaussian reconstruction, improving novel-view appearance and texture fidelity at no additional inference cost.

-The contributions of \textbf{Any3DAvatar} are summarized as follows: \begin{itemize}[leftmargin=*] \item We construct \textbf {AnyHead}, a high-quality and diverse 3D head dataset that improves training coverage and generation quality. \item We propose a single-stage denoising network for single-image full 3D head reconstruction, achieving faster one-step inference while maintaining high reconstruction quality. \item We introduce auxiliary view-conditioned appearance supervision alongside Gaussian reconstruction, improving novel-view details with zero extra inference burden. \end{itemize}
+The contributions of Any3DAvatar are summarized as follows: \begin{itemize} \item We construct AnyHead, a high-quality and diverse 3D head dataset that broadens training coverage across identities, viewpoints, and accessories. \item We propose a single-stage denoising network for single-image full 3D head reconstruction, achieving faster few-step inference while maintaining high quality. \item We introduce auxiliary view-conditioned appearance supervision alongside Gaussian reconstruction, improving novel-view details with zero extra inference burden. \end{itemize}